 This app (the "official fork") is being sold for $0.99 in the Apple App Store.
 Click here to download.

 Copies of Onion Browser downloaded outside the App Store — via "jailbreak" app directories like Cydia — are built and released by third parties and are not supported by the developer.
 These copies may have modifications added by the packager, which may interfere with your privacy or security.
-For the best security in non-App Store circumstances, you should build your own copy of the app.
+For the best security, you should purchase the app; in situations where App Store payment is difficult due to security precautions (i.e. using an alias in the App Store that is not listed on a credit card), you may e-mail the developer to request an App Store download code.
+For best security in non-App Store circumstances, you should build your own copy of the app.

 The project is open source and you may freely access the source code on GitHub.

 Technical folks should view the README file in the GitHub repository for implementation details and other technical notes.

 See the Github project for a current list of known issues.